Applying to the Graduate Programs In American Studies and Folklore

 - Three letters of recommendation, ideally at least two from former professors familiar with your academic capabilities who can speak to your potential for success in graduate study and possibly one from someone who can attest to professional accomplishments and experience relevant to your planned course of study or career goals.

-- One or two writing samples (10-15 pages each) that demonstrate your ability to write clear and graceful prose, to conduct original research, and to set forth a critical interpretation or argument.
+- One or two writing samples (10-15 pages each) that demonstrate your ability to write clear and graceful prose, conduct original research and set forth a critical interpretation or argument.
 One should exhibit your facility with a formal academic writing style.
 The second could be another academic paper, but we also welcome creative work and written, audio, video, or photographic documentary work.
 To make audio or video material available, please put it on a website or blog and upload a “writing sample” document that includes links.

 For international applicants, the Graduate School requires additional materials.

-The Graduate School website accepts application materials for American Studies and Folklore until the second Tuesday in December (December 14th in 2021) for admission the following Fall.
-You must get that on-line application submitted and your application fee paid before the deadline or we cannot consider you.
+The Graduate School website accepts American Studies and Folklore application materials until the second Tuesday in December (December 13th in 2022) for admission the following Fall.
+You must get that online application submitted and your application fee paid before the deadline or we cannot consider you.
 After that date admissions are closed for the year.
-If your letters of recommendation or GRE scores arrive at the Graduate School within a few days after the deadline, that should not be a problem, but please try to make sure that all your materials are submitted to the university as close as possible to the cut-off date.
+If your letters of recommendation or GRE scores arrive at the Graduate School within a few days after the deadline, that should not be a problem.
+Still, please ensure that all your materials are submitted to the university as close as possible to the cut-off date.
 We generally begin making admission offers in February, but it could be as late as April before you hear from us.

 For the Ph.D. program in American Studies, we expect that most applicants will have extensive prior study in American Studies and/or in related fields such as African American Studies, American Indian and Indigenous Studies, or Southern Studies at that B.A. or M.A. level and possibly also relevant professional experience in museums, libraries, education, music, or art.